 The information in this FAQ is subject to change.
-Much of this FAQ relates to new regulations that became effective on August 25, 2020 but have been partially enjoined.
+Much of this FAQ relates to new regulations that became effective on August 25, 2020 or will become effective on October 2, 2020.
 As NIJC gains additional insight and clarity regarding how USCIS will implement and utilize the new regulations, NIJC will update this FAQ.